enbre/unicorn-detector-frontend/README.md

 ---
 ## Motivation
 #### During fire season last fall when the air was really bad, we got an air quality detector.
 It is just a white box with a single green LED on it, and we told our daughter that it was a unicorn detector and that if there were any unicorns nearby, the light would change color.
-I decided to make a mobile app to continue with that ruse.
+My wife had the idea to make a mobile app to continue with that ruse.

 ---
 ## User Stories